Micromollusc: Excluded from the category

-Juveniles or larval stages of larger species of mollusk are not considered to be micromollusks, even though these immature shells may sometimes be very small indeed, and may often be encountered in the same sediment samples where micromollusks are found.
+Juveniles or larval stages of larger species of mollusc are not considered to be micromolluscs, even though these immature shells may sometimes be very small indeed, and may often be encountered in the same sediment samples where micromolluscs are found.

 Examples

-The word "micromollusk" is used most often for marine shelled species, although a reasonable number of land and freshwater species are also small enough to qualify as micromollusks: for example, the land snail family Punctidae and the majority of species in the freshwater bivalve genus Pisidium.
+The word "micromollusc" is used most often for marine shelled species, although a reasonable number of land and freshwater species are also small enough to qualify as micromolluscs: for example, the land snail family Punctidae and the majority of species in the freshwater bivalve genus Pisidium.

 Numerous families of marine gastropods are composed entirely, or almost entirely, of minute species: